farsider350/p2pool-oneclick/README.md

 		separated (only one being provided will cause the username to default to being empty, and none will cause P2Pool to read them from bitcoin.conf)

+		If you found this code useful and it helped you get up and running, please consider a donation.
+		Thank you.

+***Donations***

+		LTC:	LZFdCAGnxQr5JMSvqwV7AFwHKoPdL2RAdU